geolffrey/FlightDataAccessor/doc/source/Overview.rst

 Parameters
 ----------

-The Parameter class within the hdfaccess.parameter module represents a parameter as defined within a Logical Frame Layout or a DerivedParameterNode within the FlightDataAnalyzer.
+The `Parameter` class within the `hdfaccess.parameter` module represents a parameter as defined within a logical frame layout or a `DerivedParameterNode` within the `FlightDataAnalyzer`.

-A Parameter object has the following attributes:
+A `Parameter` object has the following attributes:

 * name - The name of the parameter.
 * frequency - The frequency/sample rate which the parameter is recorded at.
 * offset - The offset of the parameter in seconds within a superframe.
 * units - The unit of measurement the parameter is recorded in.
 * description - A description of the parameter.
-* array - A MaskedArray or MappedArray containing the parameter's data.
+* array - A `MaskedArray` or `MappedArray` containing the parameter's data.
 * values_mapping - Optional.
-This attribute will contain the same values mapping as the parameter's array if it is a MappedArray.
+This attribute will contain the same values mapping as the parameter's array if it is a `MappedArray`.

 .. code-block:: python